From Palam Jumeirah to Burj Khalifa, explore Dubai's top things to do and must-view tourist attractions.

 • Emirates has the most nonstop flights between Dubai and Cape Town.

 • Johannesburg - O.R.
-Tambo International is the most famous link for one stop Dubai flights from Cape Town.
+Tambo International is the most famous link for one stop cheap flights from Cape Town to Dubai.